AdobeDocs/experience-platform.en/help/rtcdp/destinations/bing-destination.md

 keywords: advertising; bing;
 title: Microsoft Bing Destination
 seo-title: The Microsoft Bing destination helps you send profile data to Microsoft Display Advertising.
-description: Microsoft Bing Ads execute retargeting and audience targeted digital campaigns across Microsoft Display Advertising.
+description: With the Microsoft Bing destination, you can execute retargeting and audience targeted digital campaigns across Microsoft Display Advertising.
-seo-description: Microsoft Bing Ads execute retargeting and audience targeted digital campaigns across Microsoft Display Advertising.
+seo-description: With the Microsoft Bing destination, you can execute retargeting and audience targeted digital campaigns across Microsoft Display Advertising.
 ---

 # [!DNL Microsoft Bing] Destination